 We understand feeding a family on a tight budget or being a struggling college student can make it hard to save money.
-You’re probably thinking that there is no way organizing your food in your refrigerator can save you cash each week!
+You’re probably thinking that there is no way of organizing your food in your refrigerator can save you cash each week!
 Actually, how you arrange the items in your fridge can help you keep food longer minimizing unneeded trips to the grocery store.
 The best part is, these simple tips will only take you a few minutes to do and your family can help you maintain it!

 The number one thing to remember when storing food in your fridge is to ensure safety.
-Poor organization can lead to risk of infection-causing bacteria.
+Poor organization can lead to the risk of infection-causing bacteria.
 The biggest culprits are raw meats, like chicken, and raw eggs, which shouldn’t be sitting up against fresh snacks like apples or baby carrots in case of leakage.
-A good trick to remembering which items go where are the foods that require the highest cooking temperatures should be stored at the lowest parts of the fridge.
+A good trick to remember which items go where are the foods that require the highest cooking temperatures should be stored at the lowest parts of the fridge.

 Store Meat and Fish in the Back

 As mentioned above, store meats on bottom shelves, but also keep them in the back of the refrigerator where it is the coldest.
 This especially goes for fish and seafood because these cold temperatures will keep fish lasting twice as long.